-- Services (ODS) and inform their instructor, in writing, at the beginning of the semester [See http://ods.gmu.edu/]. - Students must follow the university policy for Responsible Use of Computing [See http://universitypolicy.gmu.edu/1301gen.html]. - Students are responsible for the content of university communications sent to their George Mason University email account and are required to activate their account and check it regularly.
-All communication from the university, college, school, and program will be sent to students solely through their Mason email account. - Students must follow the university policy stating that all sound emitting devices shall be turned off during class unless otherwise authorized by the instructor. - Students are expected to exhibit professional behaviors and dispositions at all times.
+- Students must follow the university policy for Responsible Use of Computing [See http://universitypolicy.gmu.edu/1301gen.html]. - Students are responsible for the content of university communications sent to their George Mason University email account and are required to activate their account and check it regularly.
+All communication from the university, college, school, and program will be sent to students solely through their Mason email account. - Students must follow the university policy stating that all sound emitting devices shall be turned off during class unless otherwise authorized by the instructor. - Students are expected to exhibit profession